 Before beginning, take a look at the following picture to understand better how MVPs work:

 And this one:

 Another very cheap option.
 There are many businesses that are doing this for the simple fact that risk is minimal, and the benefits of this are high.
 Facebook is a major platform, but I don’t need to tell you that.
 Facebook brings forth a lot of traffic, so ads can be seen by a lot of people.
 This makes it a great place to test out your product.
-You can use the ad platform to create an eye catching ad, and invest what you can into reaching as much people as possible.
+You can use the ad platform to create an eye-catching ad and invest what you can into reaching as many people as possible.
 The more you spend, the more people you will reach.
 However, you need to remember that this is about spending the minimum, so you need to find a balance there.
-For every $65 you invest into ads, you will receive 100 clicks, so you can see how prices can rack up quickly.
+For every $65 you invest in ads, you will receive 100 clicks, so you can see how prices can rack up quickly.

 One last thing.
-You should definitely build a MVP if you have any of the following purposes on your business development process:
+You should definitely build an MVP if you have any of the following purposes on your business development process:

 So you now know...
 The best thing you can do is step out of your comfort zone, and take the plunge.
 There is nothing to lose!
 Either you have a bit more work to do or you’re good to go, it’s your call!